Crown Prince Alexander lays wreath at the Monument of Unknown Hero

 You can learn more about the Royal Family of Yugoslavia (Serbia) in this thread.Filed under Serbian Royals

-Tagged Crown Prince Alexander, Memorial, Restoration, World War I.
+Tagged Crown Prince Alexander of Yugoslavia, Memorial, Restoration, World War I.